spectrachrome/eox-ar-spa/README.md

 A building ground for the evaluation of the capabilities of AR in a geospatial environment.

-Currently, this is a simple Vue demonstrator application which uses AR.js to instantiate a camera view, register a simple company tag (the one at the top of this document) and then render a globe with our official maps.
-Please note that this project is still a work-in-progress, so the globe sometimes might not render fully or properly.
+Currently, this is a simple Vue demonstrator application which uses AR.js to instantiate a camera view, and then render a 3D globe with GeoTIFF data expressed as colored radial columns if the Hiro marker is detected.

 ## Resources and Links